Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 Manager Tools: Admin tooling for agent and office management plus reporting.
 (Admin-facing.)

 Manager Templates: Brokerage-level templates that can be deployed across agents for consistent setup.
-(Admin-facing, an admin or manager creates the templates & sets the tag their team members use on their leads to initiate tag-based automation)
+(Admin-facing — an admin or manager creates the templates and sets the tag their team members use on their Contacts to initiate tag-based automation.)

 Market Activity Alert: Neighborhood market intelligence reports, including engagement stats and listing highlights.